Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about heterogeneity issues

 In addition, the global model selection process is designed to filter out local models that perform poorly or provide noisy data.
 By applying the distributed effective voting technique \cite{chondros2016d}, the server evaluates the significance of each incoming local model based on its performance on a subset of randomly selected local datasets.
-Only the top-performing models are included in the global ensemble, which can be mathematically represented as:
+Only the top-performing models are included in the global ensemble.

-where $S(c_i)$ is the significance index of model $c_i$, $N$ is the number of models being compared, and $t(c_i, c_j)$ is a indicator function that returns 1 if $c_i$ is significantly better than $c_j$, -1 if $c_j$ is significantly better, and 0 otherwise.
 This selection mechanism ensures that the global model comprises the most reliable and informative local models, enhancing its robustness against partial and noisy label data.